Ruturaj-Godse/website/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a CS master's student at Columbia University specialising in Machine Learning.
 My research interests include machine learning, agent based modelling, and algorithms and complexity.
 I pursue competitive programming as a hobby, as it challenges me to solve some of the common problems faced in the computing industry in an abstract way.
-I have previously interned at D. E. Shaw and American Express as a software engineer.
-I am currently seeking exciting opportunities in the field of Software Engineering, Machine Learning, and Quantitative Development.
+I have previously interned at D. E. Shaw and American Express as a software engineer and research analyst respectively.
+I am currently seeking exciting internship opportunities in the field of Software Engineering, Machine Learning, and Quantitative Development.
 {style="text-align: justify;"}